Applied-Duality/ReactiveTrader/README.md

 This requirement will help to show techniques like heartbeating (resilience).

-6. Client to handle gracefully burst of events without adding excessive layency
+6. Client to handle burst of events without adding excessive layency
 -------------

 When a client is subscribed to a set of streams it may happen that the server sends an important number of updates per seconds (tens to hundreads of updates per second per stream).
 The UI should implement some algorithm to prevent: